leleliu008/uppm-package-repository-macos-x86_64/README.md

 these packages are created by [ppkg](https://github.com/leleliu008/ppkg).

-these packages have no dependencies other than `libSystem.B.dylib`.
+these packages have no dependencies other than `/usr/lib/lib*.dylib` and `/System/Library/Frameworks/*.framework`.

 these packages are relocatable which means that you can install them to anywhere.